 The Innovator Index and its companion database, our Deal Hub, tracks key technology, product, commercial, and capital data about the solution provider landscape for potential investors, commercial partners, and other key stakeholders.

 The Circular Carbon innovator landscape is diversifying and growing rapidly.
-While it is still early days in the evolution of this space, there is a rapidly increasing level, depth, and breadth of overall entrepreneurial activity.
-There is a broad spectrum of companies from around the world developing and commercializing a highly varied range of innovative Circular Carbon products and solutions for applications in different end markets.
-Moreover, even though the sector is still relatively young, there are meaningful numbers of companies at all stages of technology maturity, commercial deployment, and revenue generation, from new startups doing their first pilots to successful, growth stage businesses.
+There is a broad spectrum of companies from around the world developing and commercializing a varied range of innovative Circular Carbon solutions for applications in different end markets.
+Moreover, even though the sector is still relatively young, there are meaningful numbers of companies at all stages of technology maturity, commercial deployment, and revenue generation, from new startups doing their first pilots to successful growth stage businesses.
 The same is true for the increasing depth and breadth of the investment opportunities we are seeing on the Deal Hub, where we find a diversity of deals across investment stages, type and size of investments sought, valuations, target investors, and other key factors.
-There are growing opportunities for a wide variety of investors.

-The emerging Circular Carbon investor landscape is already quite diverse and includes a broad range of types of investment institutions, types of investments, and size of investments.
-It also appears to be growing in size, with well over a third of all investment firms we are tracking having been founded in the last five years.
-Overall, the firms in the Index are managing a significant amount of capital and express a surprisingly high level of general interest in a wide spectrum of Circular Carbon opportunities.
-However, the lack of specialization and the somewhat limited amount of capital actually deployed into the sector to date indicates that there is significant room for growth.
+The emerging Circular Carbon investor landscape is already quite diverse and includes a broad range of institutions, types, and size of investments.
+Overall, the firms in the Index are managing a significant amount of capital and express a high level of interest in a wide spectrum of Circular Carbon opportunities.
+All of these different factors can be filtered and viewed in the Capital Index here.

 Assets Under Management